 What should I consider when choosing running shoes?

-Consider factors such as your foot type, running style, terrain, and the fit of the shoe.
+Take into account aspects like your foot type, running technique, the type of terrain, and how well the shoe fits.
 Look for features like cushioning, support, and breathability to match your specific needs.

 How do Brooks, Nike, and Hoka differ in their shoe designs?